Jayjb12/A02/README.md

-Bold each of the Glossary words as you use them.
-Bold ONLY the glossary word.

-- **Branch**: The repository branch serves as a distinct copy which enables simultaneous development work.
+- **Branch**: The repository branch serves as a distinct copy, enabling simultaneous development work.
 - **Clone**: A clone refers to the downloaded duplicate of a repository to a user's local machine.
 - **Commit**: The Git history records every snapshot of modifications to a repository.
 - **Fetch**: The fetch command pulls the newest updates from a remote repository while leaving them unapplied.